One common cause of PMS and how to solve it

 Why does PMS happen?
 Like many health conditions, the causes are multifaceted.
 Below is one possible cause of PMS.

-Estrogen rises to its highest levels at ovulation which occurs between days 12 to 16.
-PMS in cycling women is most common around ovulation and in the premenstrual week when the estrogen/progesterone ratio is usually the highest.
+Estrogen rises to its highest levels at ovulation, which occurs between days 12 to 16 of the cycle.
+PMS in cycling women is most common around ovulation and in the premenstrual week, when the estrogen-to-progesterone ratio is usually at its highest.

-Estrogen in healthy women should only be dominant for a few hours each month, not sustained dominance.
-Ideally, progesterone, which surges from the corpus luteum after ovulation, lowers estrogen and its effects by eliminating it from cells.
-Therefore, when progesterone is at healthy levels after ovulation, PMS usually isn't reported or is minimal.
-However, if estrogen is high relative to progesterone, side effects if it's not balanced by its opposing hormone.
+In healthy women, estrogen should only be dominant for a few hours each month, not sustained dominance.
+Ideally, progesterone—which surges from the corpus luteum after ovulation—lowers estrogen and its effects by clearing it from cells.
+Therefore, when progesterone is at healthy levels after ovulation, PMS is usually minimal or not reported at all.
+However, if estrogen is high relative to progesterone, side effects can occur if this balance is not maintained.

 The role of thyroid:

-The thyroid function is also often impacted during the 20s and 30s in women.
-This is around the same time women tend to experience PMS.
+Thyroid function is often impacted during the 20s and 30s in women, around the same time many start to experience PMS.

-Thyroid and vitamin A are needed for the conversion of cholesterol into pregnenolone; deficiency in any of these substances decreases steroid synthesis.
+Thyroid hormone and vitamin A are needed for the conversion of cholesterol into pregnenolone; deficiency in any of these decreases steroid synthesis.
 Pregnenolone is the precursor to both progesterone and DHEA.
 Progesterone is a protective hormone that offsets the effects of high estrogen.
-Low thyroid function, low cholesterol, or a vitamin deficiency may result in low progesterone.
+Low thyroid function, low cholesterol, or vitamin deficiencies may result in low progesterone.

-Vitamin A in liver, pastured eggs, dairy, and natural desiccated thyroid may be beneficial.
+Vitamin A-rich foods such as liver, pastured eggs, dairy, and natural desiccated thyroid supplements may be beneficial.

 Thiamine for PMS:

-Over 10 studies have demonstrated great results using thiamine (vitamin B1) for PMS.
-Comparable, or more effective than medications.
+Over 10 studies have shown great results using thiamine (vitamin B1) for PMS—comparable or even more effective than some medications.

-Study on pre-menstrual syndrome using thiamine 100mg x 2/day:
+Study on premenstrual syndrome using thiamine 100mg twice daily:

 Progesterone for PMS:

-Many adult women help remedy their PMS with natural progesterone (not to be confused with progestin).
+Many adult women remedy their PMS with natural progesterone (not to be confused with synthetic progestin).

 Magnesium for PMS:

-Magnesium is one of the best treatments for PMS and PMDD (Premenstrual dysphoric disorder) and some researchers say it's because it “normalizes the action of progesterone on the central nervous system."
+Magnesium is one of the best treatments for PMS and PMDD (Premenstrual Dysphoric Disorder).
+Some researchers suggest it works by “normalizing the action of progesterone on the central nervous system.”